thinktandem/isna-vuepress/src/articles/analog.md

 title: "The Medical Management of Intersexed Children: An Analogue for Childhood Sexual Abuse"
 ---

+# The Medical Management of Intersexed Children: An Analogue for Childhood Sexual Abuse

 <p>\_\_&#169; 1997 Tamara Alexander\_\_  </p>

 <h3>Introduction  </h3>